Zywave/booster/src/_areas/design-system/patterns/layouts.md

 * Cards should not be less than 250px wide.
 Make the card so small it doesn't leave enough space for the content to be easily consumed.
 * Avoid adding too many call-to-action buttons or links.
 There should only be one primary call-to-action per card.
 * Avoid icon buttons in the footer as they aren't clear enough.
+* Avoid overlapping text on a background image

 <hr>